XaocZenon/Xaoc-Owasp-Web-guide/README.md

 > 🧠 **Maintained by XaocZenon — a comprehensive, visually-rich guide for web application security enthusiasts.**

 Welcome!
-This project is a modern Astro + Tailwind CSS web app focused on practical learning and reference for web application vulnerabilities, especially SQL Injection.
+This project is a modern Astro + Tailwind CSS web app focused on practical learning and reference for web application vulnerabilities.
 It features dark dashboard-inspired UI, Persian (Farsi) translation, RTL layout, and custom font (Vazirmatn).

 This guide is designed for:

 * Red Teamers and penetration testers
+* Blue Teamers and preventions
 * Security researchers and students
-* Developers seeking to understand and prevent SQLi

 ---